-5.2.3.
-Port B (PB[7:0]) XTAL1/XTAL2/TOSC1/TOSC2
+5.2.3 Port B (PB[7:0]) XTAL1/XTAL2/TOSC1/TOSC2

-Port B is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+Port B is an 8-bit bi-directional I/O port with internal pull-up resistors (selected for each pin).
 The Port B output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port B pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port B pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+The Port B pins are tri-stated during a Reset condition even if the clock is not running.

-Depending on the clock selection fuse settings, PB6 can be used as input to the inverting Oscillator amplifier and input to the internal clock operating circuit.
+Depending on the clock selection fuse settings, PB6 can be used as input to the inverting oscillator amplifier and input to the internal clock operating circuit.

-Depending on the clock selection fuse settings, PB7 can be used as output from the inverting Oscillator amplifier.
+Depending on the clock selection fuse settings, PB7 can be used as output from the inverting oscillator amplifier.

-If the Internal Calibrated RC Oscillator is used as chip clock source, PB[7:6] is used as TOSC[2:1] input for the Asynchronous Timer/Counter2 if the AS2 bit in ASSR is set.
+If the internal calibrated RC oscillator is used as chip clock source, PB[7:6] is used as TOSC[2:1] input for the asynchronous timer/counter2 if the AS2 bit in ASSR is set.

-5.2.4.
-Port C (PC[5:0])
+5.2.4 Port C (PC[5:0])

-Port C is a 7-bit bi-directional I/O port with internal pull-up resistors (selected for each bit).
+Port C is a 7-bit bi-directional I/O port with internal pull-up resistors (selected for each pin).
 The PC[5:0] output buffers have symmetrical drive characteristics with both high sink and source capability.
 As inputs, Port C pins that are externally pulled low will source current if the pull-up resistors are activated.
-The Port C pins are tri-stated when a reset condition becomes active, even if the clock is not running.
+The Port C pins are tri-stated during a Reset condition even if the clock is not running.

-5.2.5.
-PC6/RESET
+5.2.5 PC6/RESET

-If the RSTDISBL Fuse is programmed, PC6 is used as an I/O pin.
+If the RSTDISBL fuse is programmed, PC6 is used as an I/O pin.
 Note that the electrical characteristics of PC6 differ from those of the other pins of Port C.

-If the RSTDISBL Fuse is unprogrammed, PC6 is used as a Reset input.
+If the RSTDISBL fuse is unprogrammed, PC6 is used as a Reset input.
 A low level on this pin for longer than the minimum pulse length will generate a Reset, even if the clock is not running.
 Shorter pulses are not guaranteed to generate a Reset.